Chelsi0210/Chelsisomani.github.io/README.md

-I tried to portray myself on simpkle Html, Css website with attractive styling.
+I tried to portray myself on simple Html, Css website with attractive styling.